pytorch/pytorch/docs/source/sparse.rst

 We are aware that some users want to ignore compressed zeros for operations such as `cos` instead of preserving the exact semantics of the operation.
-For this we can point to torch.masked and its MaskedTensor, which is in turn also backed and powered by sparse storage formats and kernels.
+For this we can point to :mod:`torch.masked` and its :class:`MaskedTensor`, which is in turn also backed and powered by sparse storage formats and kernels.

 Also note that, for now, the user doesn't have a choice of the output layout.
 For example,